 3 Then I set my face toward the Lord God to make request by prayer and supplications, with fasting, sackcloth, and ashes.
 4 And I prayed to the LORD my God, and made confession, and said, “O Lord, great and awesome God, who keeps His covenant and mercy with those who love Him, and with those who keep His commandments, 5 we have sinned and committed iniquity, we have done wickedly and rebelled, even by departing from Your precepts and Your judgments.

-Daniel understood that the 70 years prophesied by Jeremiah was nearly complete.
-And even though he understood that God had declared it and would bring it to pass, he began to fast and pray for his people.
+The 70 years prophesied by Jeremiah was nearly complete.
+And even though Daniel understood that God had declared it and would bring it to pass, he began to fast and pray for his people.

 Verse 32, “I will run the course of Your commandments, for You shall enlarge my heart.”